OwlCyberDefense/clip/README.md

 First, CLIP is very, very locked down.
 This does not indicate breakage, rather a conscious decision to address security requirements first and foremost.
 CLIP is not a general-purpose OS.
-It is an base platform and build environment that provides a starting point for developing solutions that meet strict security requirements.
+It is a base platform and build environment that provides a starting point for developing solutions that meet strict security requirements.
 Red Hat Enterprise Linux is a general-purpose OS (and rightly so).
 The security requirements